 Cognitive Behaviour Therapy (CBT) is recommended as first-line treatment for most mental health conditions.
 However, many people do not have access to CBT due to long waiting lists.
 There are an increasing number of self-help CBT resources available (books, websites, online interactive programs).
 Many of these resources are good and easily accessible.
 People are more likely to use self-help resources when they have even a small amount of guidance from a therapist.

-We have developed the CBTm Classes to improve access to CBT due to long waiting lists and help people:
+We have developed the CBTm Classes to improve access to CBT-based material due to long waiting lists, and to give people some skills to work on their mental wellness, including:

-- Learn the basic principles of CBT for depressive and anxiety symptoms
+- Learn the basic principles of CBT for low mood, depressive, worry and anxiety symptoms

 - Learn about good quality self-help CBT resources

-- Get a head start on CBT as part of their recovery
+- Get a head start on CBT to improve their mood or as part of their recovery

 How was CBTm developed?
 A Manitoba Patient Access Network Grant (2016-2017) supported the development of the CBTm class content, facilitator training modules, and this website.
 Our team aims to improve access to CBT in Manitoba.